 - 3.1 Scheme benefits are one of the main determinants of DB pension schemes' ultimate costs, and therefore also of contribution rates to schemes.
 This section considers the benefits provided by the NIEPS.
 The purpose of this is to understand the level of NIEN's pension contributions.
-I have not been asked to comment on the reasonableness of the level of pension benefits provided by the NIEPS. - 3.2 The NIEPS includes two sections: - > "Focus", providing defined benefit (DB) pension benefits; and - "Options", providing defined contribution (DC) pension benefits.

-3.3 I understand that the Electricity (Protected Persons) Pensions Regulations (Northern Ireland) 1992 protect employees' pension benefits in respect of past and future service (the protection applies to those members who joined the NIEPS pre 1992).
-As benefit protections1 apply to over 95% of NIEPS members, the extent to which the NIEPS's benefits and member contribution rates can be varied is limited.
-As at 31 March 2016, only 34 active NIEPS members were post 1992 joiners (so do not have protected status).
+I have not been asked to comment on the reasonableness of the level of pension benefits provided by the NIEPS. - 3.2 The NIEPS includes two sections: - "Focus", providing defined benefit (DB) pension benefits; and - "Options", providing defined contribution (DC) pension benefits. - 3.3 I understand that the Electricity (Protected Persons) Pensions Regulations (Northern Ireland) 1992 protect employees' pension benefits in respect of past and future service (the protection applies to those members who joined the NIEPS pre-1992).
+As benefit protections apply to most members of the NIEPS, the extent to which the NIEPS's benefits and member contribution rates can be varied is limited.